hciudad/guides/organization.md

 # RoundingWell Code Organization Guide

-*A probably not at all, but better than nothing, reasonable approach to code organization.*
+*A better than nothing approach to code organization.*

 Taken from MVC and DDD concepts.